macroquest/docs/reference/top-level-objects/tlo-select.md

 Object used to determine if a match was made to argument in the given set of values.

+!!! warning
+    Values must be single words.
+Quoted strings do not work, as the parser will drop the quotes and uses spaces as a delimiter.

 ## Forms

 [_int_](../data-types/datatype-int.md) **Select**[_argument_,_value1_[,_value2_,...]]